 Reliability is measured by consistency in meeting performance and uptime goals, with a typical target of 99.9% minimum availability.

-Measuring deployment frequency is a cornerstone of tracking DORA metrics in mobile app development.
-Deployment frequency reflects how often an organization successfully releases code to production, serving as a direct indicator of a team’s ability to deliver new features, bug fixes, and improvements to users.
+Measuring deployment frequency is a cornerstone of tracking DORA metrics in mobile app development, helping teams measure deployment frequency against consistent internal benchmarks.
+Deployment frequency reflects how often an organization successfully releases code to production, counted from each successful production deployment event rather than pipeline runs, serving as a direct indicator of a team's ability to deliver new features, bug fixes, and improvements to users.
 Deployment frequency is also a key indicator of software delivery throughput, showing how many changes can pass through the system over time and highlighting overall delivery efficiency.
-For mobile engineering teams, this metric is especially important, as it highlights the efficiency and agility of the software delivery process.
+For mobile engineering teams, this metric is especially important, as it highlights the efficiency and agility of the software delivery process and serves as a cornerstone when measuring DORA metrics across the delivery pipeline.

 Unlike web or backend services, mobile app development faces unique challenges when it comes to deployment frequency.
 The app store review process, user update cycles, and the need to support multiple platforms can all impact how often new versions reach end users.
 Despite these hurdles, tracking deployment frequency provides valuable insights into software delivery performance and helps teams identify opportunities for continuous improvement.